 Related Reading: Reflections in the Park: Drive Thru Christmas Light Display!

 Canadian Pacific Holiday Train 2018 Stops Include:

 Wisconsin Dells, WI

-The full train schedule and more information can be found on the Canadian Pacific website.
-I even discovered by reading the FAQ page that the lights on the train stay on the whole time during its journey, day or night!
-The only time they switch them off, is when they go through customs at the Canadian/US border in Detroit!
+The majority of the stops are in the evening, but there are a couple during the day.
+The lights on the train stay on the whole time during its journey, day or night, so you don’t have the worry about missing the lights if your closest stop is a day performance!
+The only time they switch the lights off, is when they go through customs at the Canadian/US border in Detroit.